 Lawrence Public Library.
 The public is notified of the opportunities to review the draft TIP through a local newspaper advertisement, notification by email and, by staff announcements at the draft TIP is available for comment MPO meetings.
 Comments are reviewed by MPO staff and if found applicable, those public comments are incorporated into the final draft document sent to the MPO Policy Board for approval.
-Details about the public participation process for the approval and amendment of the TIP and other MPO documents are found in the current version of the PPP which is posted the MPO website also on at www.lawrenceks.org/mpo/public_participation.
+Details about the public participation process for the approval and amendment of the TIP and other MPO documents are found in the current PPP which version of the is also posted on the MPO website at www.lawrenceks.org/mpo/public participation.